iamtrask/iamtrask.github.io/_posts/2015-08-07-anyone-can-code-lstm.markdown

 <p><b>Line 26:</b> This is our learning rate.</p>

-<p><b>Line 27:</b> We are adding two numbers together, so we'll be feeding in two bit strings one character at a time each.
-Thus, we need to have two inputs to the network (each for one of the numbers being added).</p>
+<p><b>Line 27:</b> We are adding two numbers together, so we'll be feeding in two-bit strings one character at the time each.
+Thus, we need to have two inputs to the network (one for each of the numbers being added).</p>

 <p><b>Line 28:</b> This is the size of the hidden layer that will be storing our carry bit.
 Notice that it is way larger than it theoretically needs to be.
 Play with this and see how it affects the speed of convergence.
 Do larger hidden dimensions make things train faster or slower?
 More iterations or fewer?</p>